Retarded time

-In electromagnetism, electromagnetic waves in vacuum travel at the speed of light c, according to Maxwell's Equations.
-The retarded time is the time when the field began to propagate from the point where it was emitted to an observer.
-The term "retarded" is used in this context (and the literature) in the sense of propagation delays.
+In electromagnetism, an electromagnetic wave (light) in vacuum travels at a finite speed (the speed of light c).
+The retarded time is an wave emission time, which is a wave observation time subtracted by the wave propagation delay between the emission and the observation, since it takes time for information to travel between an emitter and an observer.
+This arises due to causality.

 Retarded and advanced times

-The calculation of the retarded time tr or t′ is nothing more than a simple "speed-distance-time" calculation for EM fields.
+Retarded time tr or t′ is calculated with a "speed-distance-time" calculation for EM (Electro-Magnetic) fields.

-If the EM field is radiated at position vector r′ (within the source charge distribution), and an observer at position r measures the EM field at time t, the time delay for the field to travel from the charge distribution to the observer is |r − r′|/c, so subtracting this delay from the observer's time t gives the time when the field actually began to propagate - the retarded time, t′.
+If the EM field is radiated at position vector r′ (within the source charge distribution), and an observer at position r measures the EM field at time t, the time delay for the field to travel from the charge distribution to the observer is |r − r′|/c.
+Subtracting this delay from the observer's time t then gives the time when the field began to propagate, i.e. the retarded time t′.